SDL-Hercules-390/hyperion/readme/README.CCKD64.md

 ## Conversion to CCKD64
 In order to take advantage of the new CCKD64 file format, existing emulated dasd image files in the old CCKD compressed format must first be converted to the new CCKD64 format by either:
-- using the new 'convto64' utility to individually convert each old format base image and associated shadow files to the new format (recommended)
+- using the new 'convto64' utility to individually convert each old format base image and associated shadow files to the new format (recommended) or

-or

-- creating brand new cckd64 base image file using the new 'dasdinit64' utility
+- creating brand new cckd64 base image file using the new 'dasdinit64' utility or

-or

 - copying existing old format CCKD images to the new CCKD64 format using the new 'dasdcopy64' utility.

 It is critical the dasd images being converted not have any errors before they are converted.
-It is highly recommended that "cckdcdsk -3" be run on each image before converting.
+It is highly recommended that `cckdcdsk -3` be run on each image before converting.
 Running cckdcomp is also recommended.

 Using the 'convto64' utility to convert existing CCKD files to the CCKD64 format is recommended over using dasdcopy64 as it is not only significantly faster than dasdcopy64 but is also able to convert individual CCKD shadow files as well (which dasdcopy64 cannot currently do).
 That is to say, if you already have a CCKD format base dasd image file with one or more shadow files associated with it, dasdcopy64 can only copy the base image plus all of its shadow files to a single new CCKD64 base image file (i.e. the shadow files are automatically "merged" during the copy operation, resulting in a single CCKD64 BASE dasd image output file).
 The 'convto64' utility however, directly converts base images -OR- shadow files individually, resulting in a new CCKD64 format base image or CCKD64 format shadow file.
 It does NOT "merge" them together and, as previously mentioned, is significantly faster than dasdcopy64 too.
 It is the recommended way to convert existing CCKD dasd images to the new CCKD64 format.